CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 label-pr-by-file-count:

-# Job Name (optional, omitted for better readability in logs)
+# Job name (optional, better readability in logs)

 name: Label PR by changes file count

-# If this Job fails, it does not affect the entire Workflow, and other Jobs continue
+# If this job fails, it won't affect the entire workflow; other jobs continue

 continue-on-error: true

-# Set maximum Timeout to prevent endless waiting in case of anomalies
+# Set maximum timeout to prevent infinite waiting in abnormal cases

 timeout-minutes: 10

-# Runner Label - Use GitHub Hosted Runner ubuntu-latest to execute the job
+# Runner Label - use GitHub Hosted Runner ubuntu-latest to run the job

 runs-on: ubuntu-latest